intel/he-toolkit/README.md

 be kept.

 Moreover, the `hekit` command will be added to the user's `PATH` so as to enable the user to call the command from anywhere on their system.
+This modifies your shell's inittialisation script (currently only in bash).

 Intel HE toolkit is primarily accessible through the `hekit` command.
 There are currently two ways of interacting with the toolkit: through a Docker build